 La Esmeralda Special

 The real auction lots are probably the wildest, most aromatic coffee in the world.
-At Hacienda La Esmeralda the Peterson’s grow the variety Geisha, which has an amazingly intense floral aroma.
+At Hacienda La Esmeralda in Panama the Peterson’s grow the variety Geisha, which has an amazingly intense floral aroma.
 The coffee cherries are depulped and mechanically demucilaged.
 The best lots, named Special, are only sold on their own auction.
 We’ve paid $53,50/lbs on auction which is 31 times higher than market price.
 This lot was hand picked in March 2016.
 We’ve roasted it very light in small batches, bringing out the freshness and vivid aromas as much as possible.

 Our two espresso blends are composed of coffees from the farmers above and always transparent in their composition.
 Like a chef loves to play with ingredients to create flavors, we blend for espresso to present two very different and unique experiences.